Nina Atkinson donated 2016-08-23 23:53:01 +1200

 Nina Atkinson donated 2016-06-30 14:03:36 +1200

 Thank you for making a donation to Generation Zero's campaign for a Zero Carbon Act.
-Our campaign is driven by a group of hard-working volunteers.
+Our campaign has been driven by a group of hard-working volunteers.
 We receive no government funding and rely entirely on donations from people like you.

-Your donations will fund the resources we need to mobilise thousands of people across New Zealand to join the call for cross-party support for this Act.
+Your donations will fund the resources we need to mobilise thousands of people across New Zealand to push for the strongest possible Zero Carbon Act.

 You can contribute below by making a one-off donation via credit card or internet banking.
 You can also set up a recurring donation via internet banking.Donate